 - 1/2 teaspoon salt

 - pinch pepper flakes

 - Preheat grill for medium high heat.
-Place pan on grill and let it heat up for about 10 minutes before using.
+Place pan on the grill and let it heat up for about 10 minutes before adding oil.

 - Chop vegetables as instructed above.
-Add oil to pan when it begins to smoke add onions and cook for 1 minute.
+Add oil to pan.
+When it begins to smoke, add the onions and cook for 1 minute.
 Add garlic, and cook for 30 seconds.
-Add potatoes and bell peppers, season with salt and black peppers and cook for 20 minutes, stirring occasionally.
-Watch for burning and reduce heat or move to cooler part of the grill and cook indirectly for the remaining time.
+Add potatoes and bell peppers, season with salt and pepper, and cook for 20 minutes, stirring occasionally.
+Watch for burning, either reduce heat or move to a cooler part of the grill, then cook indirectly for the remaining time.

-- When the potatoes are starting to become tender, add cubed corned beef and pepper flakes.
-Cook for another 10 minutes or until potatoes are browned and completely tender.
+- When the potatoes start to become tender, add cubed corned beef and pepper flakes.
+Cook for an additional 10 minutes or until potatoes are browned and completely tender.

-- Using heat resistant gloves, remove pan from heat and place onto a hot pad (or two).
-Let hash sit for 5 minutes until you have the eggs prepared.
-Serve each portion with an egg on top and a side of buttered toast.
+- Using heat resistant gloves, remove pan from the heat and place onto a hot pad (or two).
+Let hash sit for 5 minutes until the eggs prepared Serve each portion with an egg on top and a slice of buttered toast.

 - Have a flat top grill or griddle?
 You can use that instead!
 Follow manufacturer's direction and adjust cook times and follow temperature recommendations as instructed.
 Plus side?
 You can even cook the eggs right next to the hash!